jahknem/netbox-plugin-template/README.md

 # NetBox Plugin Template

-This is a template for creating a new plugin for [NetBox](https://github.com/netbox-community/netbox) The template is based on the great [NetBox ACL Plugin](https://github.com/ryanmerolle/netbox-acls) by [ryanmerolle](https://github.com/ryanmerolle)
+This is a template for creating a new plugin for [NetBox](https://github.com/netbox-community/netbox) The template is based on the devcontainer setup from [NetBox ACL Plugin](https://github.com/ryanmerolle/netbox-acls) by [ryanmerolle](https://github.com/ryanmerolle)

+It uses devcontainers used by VSCode to create a devcontainer environment in which one can develop and test netbox plugins.
+To use it VSCode and Docker have to be installed.
+This Repo has been tested with Docker Desktop using WSL2 on Windows 10.
+Other Installations may or may not work.
-To use this template, simply clone it, fill out the plugin.yaml and run the makefile.
+To use this template, simply clone it, run the setup.py and run the main.py.
 This will create a new directory with the name of your plugin.

 ```bash